tshepang/blog/content/splitting strings.md

 The `s` matches any white space.

-With Python, I expected the default way to work but it didn\'t, but came back disappointed:
+With Python, I expected the default way to work but it didn't, but came back disappointed:

 ``` {.sourceCode .python}